SoftwareEngineeringToolDemos/ICSE-2012-XMLSnippet/README.md

 * :x: Source code (not available)
 * :white_check_mark: Executable tool (not available)

-I thank Dr.Yanghua Xiao for helping me with the project
+I thank Dr.Yanghua Xiao for helping me with the project.

 This repository was constructed by <a href="https://github.com/saileshbvk">Venkata Krishna Sailesh Bommisetti.</a> under the supervision of <a href="https://github.com/CaptainEmerson">Emerson Murphy-Hill.</a>